Also known as: Surgery using a laser

-Laser surgery is a medical procedure that uses laser light to remove diseased tissues or treat bleeding blood vessels.
-Laser surgery may also be used for cosmetic purposes, such as removing wrinkles, sunspots, tattoos, or birthmarks.
+Laser surgery uses laser light to remove diseased tissues or treat bleeding blood vessels.
+Laser surgery may also be used to remove wrinkles, sunspots, tattoos, or birthmarks.

-A laser is a light beam that can be precisely focused.
-It is used to treat tissues by heating the targeted cells until they "burst."
+A laser is a light beam that can be focused on a very small area.
+The laser heats cells in the area being treated until they "burst."

 Why the Procedure Is Performed